rook/rook/design/object-bucket/object-bucket.md

   Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of Ceph Object Stores and Ceph Object Store Users.
 This proposal introduces the next logical step: dynamic bucket provisioning with the addition of a CephObjectBucketClaim CRD.
 The intent is to round out the Rook-Ceph experience for Kubernetes users by providing a single control plane for the managing of Ceph Object components.

+## Users

+- Admin: A Kubernetes cluster administrator with RBAC permissions to instantiate and control access to cluster storage.
+The admin will use existing Rook-Ceph CRDs to create Ceph Object Stores and StorageClasses to make them accessible to users.
+- User: A Kubernetes cluster user with limited permissions, typically confined to CRUD operations on Kubernetes objects within a single namespace.
+The user will request Ceph Object buckets by instantiating CephObjectBucketClaims.

 ## Goals

 - Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API with a CephObjectBucketClaim CRD.